FAQ

 Q: Does acupuncture hurt?

-A: Generally, acupuncture is not described as painful, but rather as a unique sensation that might include tingling, warmth, or pressure around the needle insertion site.
+Generally, acupuncture is not described as painful, but rather as a unique sensation that might include tingling, warmth, or pressure around the needle insertion site.
 Acupuncture needles are very thin, much thinner than the needles used for injections or blood draws, and they are typically inserted shallowly into the skin.
 Additionally, acupuncture practitioners are trained to insert needles gently and with precision to minimize discomfort.
 However, the sensation experienced during acupuncture can vary from person to person.
 Some people report feeling a slight pinch or prick when the needles are inserted, while others may not feel much at all.
 If you have any concerns, please tell us about your comfort level during the treatment, and we can adjust our techniques and the size of needles accordingly.
 Overall, many people find acupuncture to be a relaxing and therapeutic experience.

 Q: Do you take insurance?